Canidae Life Stages canned dog food earns the Advisor’s second-highest tier rating of 4.5 stars.

 |Calorie Weighted Basis||31%||51%||18%|

-The second ingredient lists beef broth.
+The second ingredient is lamb broth.
 Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.

-The tenth ingredient is guar gum, another thickening substance found in many wet pet foods.
+The sixth ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.